dikshithshetty/wieting-theatre/README.md

-# Tama Cafe
+# Wieting Theatre
-This is an iniital cut of https://TamaCafe.TamaToledo.net using my fork of the `vanilla-bootstrap-hugo-theme`.
+This is an iniital cut of https://Wieting.TamaToledo.net using my fork of the `vanilla-bootstrap-hugo-theme`.